County Clare Ireland · Co. Clare · Cratloe Save · Share

 An Chreatalach · Co.
 Clare

-The hills above Limerick, an ancient wood, and a GAA legend most clubs will never match.
+The hills above Limerick, an ancient wood, and the 2014 Clare hurling and football double.

 Cratloe sits on the Clare side of the Shannon, on the rise of the Cratloe Hills, where the N18 curves between Limerick city and Bunratty.
 It is the kind of village you pass without slowing - the road is fast, the signs are brief - but the hills above it hold a real forest and a legend or two worth stopping for.